leo-cb/wikipedia-article-summarization/README.md

 # wikipedia-article-summarization
-Summarizes Wikipedia articles with Google's T5 model.
+Summarizes Wikipedia articles with transformers T5 model.
 You can execute it through a Python script, access it through a fast API's REST API or through a streamlit web page.
 You can access a live web page <a href="http://149.56.100.90:8502/">here</a>.

 ## Installing